 But just as Qui-Gon made to stand, a faint explosion rocked the canopy and a tree went up in flames.
 He and his fellow prisoners looked up, and then another explosion and another, trees bursting into flames.
 The perimeter alarm buzzed, loud and grating.
 Qui-Gon grinned.

 His uniform, down to shirtsleeves and trousers, was singed and ripped, blood wetting the sleeve.
 “Not mine,” the twin said.
 He handed over their only other blaster to Panaka.
 His twin’s blaster.
-“Sir, I wasn’t followed, I’m sure of it, but our position may be compromised.”
+“Sir, I wasn’t followed, I’m sure of it, but our security may be compromised.”

 Captain Panaka nodded.
 He, too, was down to shirtsleeves, but his bearing was no less a captain.
 “I’ll inform Her Majesty.
 We’ll use the old supply tunnels at the Veterans Memorial.”